Mabus00/CHS-DVD-Reader/README.md

 ## TODO (dated 27 Oct 23)
-add master_database entry to misc_reports so user can compare and see the difference. one done and happy user selects "accept current month as new master database"; delete chs_dvd.db and rename current_month.db to chs_dvd.db create .pdf report; format to mimic NOTMAR .pdf format; use ReportLab open-source library convert to app.
+add master_database entry to misc_reports so user can compare and see the difference. once done and happy user selects "accept current month as new master database"; delete chs_dvd.db and rename current_month.db to chs_dvd.db create .pdf report; format to mimic NOTMAR .pdf format; use ReportLab open-source library convert to app.